Texas Ranch House

 Texas Ranch House is an PBS American reality television series that premiered in May 2006.
 Produced by Thirteen/WNET New York, Wall to Wall Media Limited, and PBS, the show placed fifteen modern day people in the context of 1867 Texas.
-Show participants attempted to run a ranch for two and a-half months using 19th century tools and techniques.
+Show participants attempted to run a ranch for two and a half months using 19th century tools and techniques.

-The historian Alwyn Barr, professor emeritus at Texas Tech University in Lubbock, was the consultant on the program.
+A historian Alwyn Barr, a professor emeritus at Texas Tech University in Lubbock, was a consultant to the program.